Maegor I Targaryen

 Maegor notoriously kept multiple wives at a time.
 He had up to eight or nine wives, though not all of them were simultaneous and beheaded a few for failing to produce an heir - a test that all of them ultimately failed.
-Among his wives was Jeyne Westerling.
-Alys Harroway and Tyanna of Pentos were also married to him at the same time.
+Among his wives were Jeyne Westerling, Alys Harroway and Rhaena Targaryen.
 Maegor also had three Grand Maesters executed during his reign.

 While notoriously brutal in his personal life, Maegor seems to have been quite effective in cementing the Targaryen dynasty as the ruling House of the Seven Kingdoms despite a massive popular uprising that lasted eleven years.
 One might say that a brutal Hand and King is not a bad fit for a brutal era.